williamreyes814/Maven.Assessment1/instructions/part4/README-JumpToTheFlag.md

 ```

 * **Explanation**
-	* Tariq will make a single jump `j = 3` units up the rock wall and reach the flag, so we return 1.
+	* Tariq will make a single jump `jumpHeight = 3` units up the rock wall and reach the flag, so we return 1.